laprade117/AHA/README.md

-# ALOHA - AI-guided tool for the automatic assessment of venom induced haemorrhage
+# ALOHA - An AI-guided tool for the automatic assessment of venom induced haemorrhage